 1. Earn Rewards

 Rewards are one of the best perks of using credit cards.
+But before getting a credit card you will need to check your credit card eligibility.
 You’ll usually earn more rewards points or cash back as you spend more money so why not use your card for back-to-school purchases.

 It can be a great way to earn cash back or points for travel, dining out, or other expenses.
 You can even use your rewards as a statement credit to help lower the cost of your back-to-school purchases.